augustash/docker-baseimage/README.md

 ## Push the Image

 This project is not an automated build within [Docker Hub](https://hub.docker.com).
-Because other containers are based on this, we do not want accidental errors automatically pushed out.
+Because other containers are based on this one, we do not want accidental errors being automatically pushed out.

 After making changes, create a new tagged build from within the project directory: